Topological property (T) for groupoids: Connections with other versions of property (T)

 \begin{definition} Let $G$ be a groupoid with compact base space.
 A subset $K$ of $G$ is a \emph{Kazhdan$_1$ set} if there exists $c>0$ such that for any representation $(H,\pi)$ of $C_c(G)$ which does not have invariant vectors, and any $\xi\in H$, there exists $f\in C_c(G)$ with support in $K$ and $\|f\|_I\leq 1$ such that $\|f\xi-\Psi(f)\xi\|\geq c\|\xi\|$.

 The groupoid $G$ has \emph{(topological) property (T$_1$)} if it admits a compact Kazhdan$_1$ set. \end{definition}

 For groups, it follows from the fact that the invariant vectors $H^\pi$ form a subrepresentation of any given representation $(H,\pi)$ that property (T) is equivalent to property (T$_1$).
 Clearly we also have that property (T) implies (T$_1$) in general; the converse, however, is false as we will see in a moment.
-For certain purposes, property (T$_1$) may be more natural than property (T), partly as it deals with genuine representations rather than subspaces of representations; however, for our applications, property (T) is much more useful.
+For certain purposes, property (T$_1$) may be more natural than property (T), partly as it deals with genuine representations rather than subspaces of representations.
+However, for our main applications on the construction of Kazhdan projections, property (T) is the more useful version.

 Here is an example showing that property (T) is strictly stronger than property (T$_1$).